How to Succeed as a Harvard Premed

 If you’re seeking clinical volunteering experience as a Harvard premed, contacting community clinics in the Boston area and asking how you might contribute your time and talents is a significant first step.
 Often, these clinics help underserved communities and the economically disadvantaged, who always need volunteers.

 Remember that where you gain volunteer experience is not as important as what you do.
 You might look state-wide if you’re having trouble finding the right fit.
-You can find a directory of community clinics throughout Massachusetts here.
 Additionally, Harvard provides a list of programs in the greater Boston area and nationwide.

 Research at Harvard